musevlt/imphot/doc/imphot/docstrings.rst

 ================================

-The following documentation comes from the doc-strings of the `imphot` module and its public functions and classes.
+The following documentation comes from the doc-strings of the `muse_analysis.imphot` module and its public functions and classes.

-.. automodule:: imphot
+.. automodule:: muse_analysis.imphot
    :members:
    :inherited-members:

 imphot.ds9regions source-code documentation
 -------------------------------------------

-.. automodule:: imphot.ds9regions
+.. automodule:: muse_analysis.imphot.ds9regions
    :members:
    :inherited-members: